 When joining Ellipsis I was excited to dive in, build customer loyalty strategies, and help clients create sustainable relationships with their customers – no matter whether this includes a loyalty program or not.

-As a Manager, I’m leading our project teams but am also a contributor to our project deliverables.
+As a Principal, I’m leading our project teams but am also a contributor to our project deliverables.
 A significant part of my work also includes contributing to the development of Ellipsis capabilities and tools.

 What do you like about working at Ellipsis?